a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```
 > save with an informative name (e.g `par.convertf_PEDtoEIGENSTRAT`) and exit the editor

-Now we can run convertf using
+Now run convertf using
 ```sh
 convertf -p [name_of_par_file]
 ```
 Once completed, you should see the new files in your working directory

-#### 2. Reassign the populations
+### Redefining the populations
-Now check the first few lines of the `.ind` file.
+Check the first few lines of the `.ind` file.
 What do you see?
-The second column is sex (U = unknown) and the third is population.
-But because we dont want to make prior assumptions about the population membership of the individuals we want to rename this column so each individual is in a unique population.
-The easiest way is to copt the first column to the third.
+Column one should be the sample name, column two is sex (U = unknown) and column three is population.
+Currently the third colummn will be filled with `???`.
+We dont want to make prior assumptions about the population membership of the individuals, therefore we want to rename this column so each individual is in a unique population before we run the pca.
+The easiest way is to copy the first column to the third.
 This can be done using `awk`

 ```sh
 cat babirusa_panel.ind | awk 'BEGIN {OFS="\t"};{print $1,"U",$1}' > babirusa_panel.ind_new
 ```

+This command reads the .ind file with cat, this is then piped to awk which is printing the first field, followed by the "U" of the second field and then printing the first field again (i.e. the sample names).
+The output is written to a new .ind file.

-We then need to remove the original `.ind` file and rename `.ind_new`
+Then the original `.ind` file can be removed and rename the updated `.ind_new` file.
+Like this:
 ```sh
 rm babirusa_panel.ind
 mv babirusa_panel.ind_new babirusa_panel.ind
 ```

-#### 3. Run smartpca
+### Run smartpca
 Our data is now ready to run `smartpca`.
-Like `convertf` we need to make a parameter file to supply to the program to make the output files.
+Like `convertf` we make a parameter file to supply to the program to generate the output files.

-> Make an empty text file and enter the text editor
+Again, make an empty text file and enter the text editor.

-The same as the previous par file - we add the path of the input files followed by the output files
+The same as the previous par file - specify the path to the input files (in eigenstrat format generated by the convertf command), followed by the path we want for the two output files.

 ```sh
 genotypename:  babirusa_panel.eigenstratgeno
 snpname:       babirusa_panel.snp